 No matter the season, the opportunities to get out and enjoy the majestic beauty of the high Rocky Mountains are endless.
 The Breckenridge Ski Resort is home to the continent’s highest chairlift the Imperial Express reaching an altitude of 12,840 ft., providing unparalleled access to world-class skiing and snowboarding during the winter.
 The surrounding national forest land is what dreams are made of for intrepid outdoor enthusiasts every season of the year.
 Gold-medal fishing waters year-round are any angler’s delight, while hundreds of miles of mountain and road bike trails offer something for every skill level.

 There are many events throughout the year that bring the town to life and attract visitors to come and enjoy the town of Breckenridge.
-There many sports competitions like the Dew Tour, cycling events, and the Go Pro Mountain Challenge.
-The Riverwalk Center hosts of many concerts featuring popular touring bands, the Breckenridge Music Festival, and National Repertory Orchestra.
+There many sports competitions, cycling events, and the Go Pro Mountain Challenge.
+The Riverwalk Center hosts many concerts featuring popular touring bands, the Breckenridge Music Festival, and National Repertory Orchestra.
 The annual International Snow Sculpture contest held in January is hosted by Breckenridge Creative Arts, or BreckArts, an organization that promotes creative discovery and expression.
-Explore this district where metal and wood working, printmaking, raku, and other studios welcome collaboration and the exchange of knowledge and ideas.
+Explore this district where metal and woodworking, printmaking, raku, and other studios welcome collaboration and the exchange of knowledge and ideas.

 For those interested in continuing education, the Colorado Mountain College’s campus offers degree programs in business and sustainability, nursing, EMT, resort management, and other associates degrees.
 Popular among locals, the college also provides cooking classes in a state-of-the-art teaching kitchen.